GCR carriages - Parker style

 Click on the image for an enlargement

-This is the Parker concept as developed by Robinson to Diagram 5Q3.
-The house style was maintained and it can take a direct comparison between the Diagrams to see the slight differences.
-Sliding doors were introduced to the compartments but the leg room was reduced by three inches to 6'11".
+This is the Parker concept as developed by Robinson to Diagram 5Q3 and not entirely favourably.
+The house style was maintained in terms of the overall look and it can take a direct comparison between the Diagrams to see the slight differences.
+Sliding doors were introduced internally but the leg room was reduced by three inches to 6'11".
 How well the new norm was received is hard to say and it wasn't until the significantly longer matchboard stock came in where 7'2" was restored.

-Another problem was a shortage of space for the lavatories and the available space was reduced so much - from 4'6" to 3'6" - that the facilities had to be divided with a separate water closet (W.C.) and a wash basin ("Lavatory") at the other end.
-This was a backward step in the 50ft designs, especially in a 1st Class carriage.
+Another problem was a shortage of space for the lavatories and the available space was reduced so much - from 4'6" to 3'6" - that the facilities had to be divided with a separate water closet (W.C.) at one end and a wash basin ("Lavatory") at the other end.
+This was unhygenica and a backward step, , especially in a 1st Class carriage.
 Robinson could usefully have added a few more feet to the design.
 Diagram: Author's collection.

 The lavatorial shortcoming was eventually recognised in the FK after five had been built (perhaps after passengers complained?) and in the final carriage, proper lavatories with WC and washbasin were provided at both ends.
-It really was a squeeze, though - if, for example, you try spreading your arms you'll find that's more than twice the space provided!
+It really was a squeeze, though, and if you tried spreading your arms you'd find that there wasn't enough space!
 This final carriage was given Diagram 5Q4.

 Click on the image for an enlargement

-Seen at Harlow on July 1955 is E5472E to Diagram 5Q3.
+The same Diagram seen at Harlow on July 1955 is E5472E from the compartment side.
 The livery may be plain brown.
-Side doors to every compartment were to be a staple on Britain's railways and inevitably looked more utilitarian and less glamorous than the corridor side.
-Nevertheless, the pocket size of all-1st carriages like these gave them a long life and as this picture shows, many lasted well into BR days, the last one not being withdrawn until 1956, though possibly already out of revenue-earning.
-Such stock was often retained in excursion traffic whether for 1st or lower Class passengers Photo: Lens of Sutton.
+Side doors to every compartment were to be a staple on Britain's railways for a long time and inevitably looked more utilitarian and less glamorous than the corridor side.
+Nevertheless, the pocket size of all-1st carriages like these gave them a long life and as this picture shows, many lasted well into BR days, the last one not being withdrawn until 1956.
+Such stock was often retained in excursion traffic whether for 1st or lower Class passengers.
+Photo: Lens of Sutton.

 Click on the image for an enlargement